lockelost/Uol_CM1040_team26/Readme.md

 The following prompt was used to generate the images for 'Event Horizon' space-themed amusement park:

-generate a picture of a space themed theme park
+generate pictures for a space themed theme park
 Rides:

 Asteroid Belt Bumpercarts